 The real rule to learn is always see the whole picture.
 The little stuff is pat.

 Don't miss the real situation for the sake of the insignificant.

-Exception to the new rule: Time is your friend.
-This must be the most important rule to hold.
+Exception to the new rule: While time is your friend and the most important rule,

-In buying, you decide on the piece and make a deal for it - when you see it.
+when buying, make your deal - when you see it.

-The idea that time is friend is the whole and only rule in all cases - except one.
-When buying.
+"Time is Your Friend" is the best rule in most cases - except one: When buying.

 at the right time for the right piece, - you're